alecmuffett/onion-dv-certificate-proposal/README.md

 **Condition 2** is novel, but conceptually simple: to validate a DV certificate fully for connecting to a given site - including, eg: failing validation if not-before / not-after date boundaries are exceeded - *except* to selectively ignore failure to validate the certificate chain / an inability to resolve the Certificate Authority Key Identifier, in the circumstances that the certificate **could only ever be used to communicate with the given onion address/sitename**.

-The goal of requiring no Common Name is simply to be doubly-certain regarding potential for trust leaks; this may be redundant / pointless / is a matter for consideration.

 I believe this proposal addresses the trust requirements of binding onion addresses to TLS certificates, preventing the issues of HTTP/2 connection reuse on the basis of Onion DV-certificates, and provides a self-serve route forwards for individuals to build-out onion services, via use of tools like `mkcert`.

 This proposal also (currently) leaves open a non-exclusionary role[1] for existing EV Onion Certificates: for those purposes where more than one Onion address, or a mixture of Onion Addresses and DNS Names, **must** be present in a single certificate; at first consideration this would broadly be in line with the original vision of EV certificates as being "extra validated"